Kate Sessions: Early life and education

 Sessions was born in San Francisco, California, and educated in Oakland.
 At the age of six, she moved with her family to a farm next to Lake Merritt.

-She attended the University of California, Berkeley in 1881, earning a degree in natural science.
+She enrolled at the University of California, Berkeley, in 1877 and graduated with a degree in natural science in 1881.
+Her graduating thesis paper was titled “The Natural Sciences as a Field for Women’s Labor."

 While attending a San Francisco business school, at the request of a friend, she moved to San Diego in 1883 to work as an eighth-grade teacher and vice principal at Russ School.
 She worked at the school for over a year before leaving due to health problems.

 Career

-In San Diego, Sessions quickly developed an interest in the cultivation of plants.
+In San Diego, Sessions pursued her interest in the cultivation of plants.
 In 1885, she purchased a nursery; within a few years she was the owner of a flower shop as well as growing fields and nurseries in Coronado, Pacific Beach, and Mission Hills.
 The Mission Hills Nursery, which she founded in 1910 and sold to her employees the Antonicelli brothers in 1926, is still in operation.

 In 1892, Sessions leased 30 acre of land in Balboa Park (then called City Park) from the City of San Diego to use as growing fields.
 In return, she agreed to plant 100 trees a year in the mostly barren park, as well as 300 trees a year in other parts of San Diego.
 This arrangement left the park with an array of cypress, pine, oak, pepper trees and eucalyptus grown in her gardens from seeds imported from around the world; virtually all of the older trees still seen in the park were planted by her.

-Among many other plant introductions, she is credited with importing and popularizing the jacaranda in the city.
+Among her many plant introductions, Sessions is credited with importing and popularizing the jacaranda in the city.
 She also collected, propagated, and introduced many California native plants to the horticulture trade and into gardens.
 In 1900, Sessions travelled to Baja California to find a palm tree not native to San Diego to be planted at the park.
+Sessions is noted for planting a towering Guadalupe cypress tree, which can still be seen near Balboa Park's Horseshoe Club.
+This tree is rare today due to damage in its native habitat by imported goats.

 She would also later take a seven-month trip through Europe where she collected multiple plant varieties that she eventually helped plant in the park.

 Together with Alfred D. Robinson, she co-founded the San Diego Floral Association in 1907; it is the oldest garden club in Southern California.
 The garden club was influential in teaching San Diegans how to grow ornamental and edible plants, at a time when most San Diego landscaping consisted of dirt and sagebrush.
+Sessions also wrote articles on gardening for local newspapers and helped organize San Diego first Arbor Day celebration in 1904.

 Sessions collaborated with architect Hazel Wood Waterman on the garden design of three courtyard homes built by San Diego civic leader Alice Lee on Seventh Ave. near Balboa Park.